 Training on these specific topics by competent instructors should be done.

-The general risk assessment procedure for MSD Prevention is similar to other workplace hazards.
-This procedure is sometimes call RACE:
+The general process for MSD Prevention is similar to other workplace hazards.
+This procedure is RACE:

 Once the root (or underlying) causes of the MSD hazards have been determined, “controls” or workplace changes to eliminate them or reduce their effect are put in place.